 - The last scene of the Season Finale of Season 1 of Alphas is Dr Rosen announcing the existence of Alphas to the world.

-- Agents of S.H.I.E.L.D. deals with the fallout of the unmasking that occurred in The Avengers.
+- A lot of time is spent dealing with the fallout of the unmasking that occurred in The Avengers.
 The show reveals that the Avengers and their supporting characters are not the only superhumans in the world, and that S.H.I.E.L.D. has a massive index of every known human with paranormal abilities.
 In the episode "Girl in the Flower Dress", it's also shown that S.H.I.E.L.D. actively suppresses this information to prevent the public from panicking.
 After the events of Captain America: The Winter Soldier, all of S.H.I.E.L.D.'s secrets, including the Index, are now available to the public, meaning the world is now aware that the Avengers aren't an isolated example.